 The human body is made up of about 70% water and for that reason we won't last long without it.
-Also important are the minerals (electrolytes) that are found in natural water.
+Also important are the minerals (electrolytes) and trace minerals that are found in natural spring water.

 Many people today use bottled water.
 Bottled spring, purified and distilled waters are usually lacking in the required minerals, and reverse osmosis removes all minerals.

-If drinking bottled water or if you use a water purifier you may wish to consider whether you should replace any missing or low minerals.
+If drinking bottled water or if you use a water purifier you may wish to replace any missing or low minerals.

 Health Tip: Some manufactures now add electrolytes to their bottled water.
 Please look closely at such products because you will usually find the small wording "electrolytes added for taste only".
 This means that the small amount of electrolytes they have added to the water will not replace what is missing.